rpytel1/log-strategy/README.md

 2. Afterwards run DataMiner.py in directory DataPreprocessor and set INPUT_PATH to a directory containing all java classes as an argument.
 3. You can find the results in results directory in filteredCode2 and filteredRNN.

-## Already Preprocessed Data can be downloaded from
+## Already Custom Preprocessed Data can be downloaded from
 https://drive.google.com/drive/folders/1z2A7IRtdZ6gCILysk_ai9eGGG4po6ZHa?usp=sharing

 ## Generate Code Vectors from Custom Trained code2vec